tylermarshal/ruby-submissions/1801-b/1module/http/George_Lopez.md

 * 2: Below expectations
 * 1: Well-below expectations

-### 5. Version Control
+### 5. Version Control: 3

 - [ ] Developer commits at a pace of at least 1 commit per hour
-- [ ] Developer implements branching and PRs
+- [x] Developer implements branching and PRs
-- [ ] The final submitted version is merged into master
+- [x] The final submitted version is merged into master

 * 4: Above expectations
 * 3: Meets expectations